 Another thing that you must remember is someone who’s capable of lying to someone who he or she, supposedly, loves doesn’t even love his or herself.

 Something that is loved is supposed to be cared for as if it were a precious asset, a delicate treasure that must be guarded with attention and care.

-Someone who truly loves you will adore each of your nuances, your particularities, your beautiful virtues and even your defects.
+Someone who truly loves you will adore each of your nuances, your particularities, your beautiful virtues, and even your defects.

 - We must never forget this simple principle.
-Just as no one has the right to demand things that go against your identity and values, nor do you have the right to ask our partner to be something that they’re not.
+Just as no one has the right to demand things that go against your identity and values, nor do you have the right to ask your partner to be something that they’re not.

-- We must demand to be loved in an authentic way, for who we are, how we are, for what defines us and for our true essence.
+- We must demand to be loved in an authentic way, for who we are, how we are, for what defines us, and for our true essence.

-Always try to keep these principles in mind when you’re thinking about your intimate relationships, and you’ll be able to create a safer space full of contentment and fulfillment for both parties.
+Always try to keep these principles in mind when you’re thinking about your intimate relationships, you’ll be able to create a safer space full of contentment and fulfillment for both parties.
 In short, a healthy love.